fmp453/erase-eval/readme.md

 ```

 ## Citation
-Our paper can be cited as follows (currently.
-We are now appealing to change the primary class from eess.IV to cs.CV.)
+Our paper can be cited as follows.
 ```tex
 @misc{fuchi2025erasingprecisionevaluatingspecific,
       title={Erasing with Precision: Evaluating Specific Concept Erasure from Text-to-Image Generative Models},